MyGet/MyGetDocs/Docs.Site/Docs/Reference/Feed-endpoints.markdown

 * /F/&lt;your-feed-name&gt;/npm - the npm API endpoint

+### Bower-compatible feed endpoints

+MyGet has the following feed endpoints available for Bower:

+* /F/&lt;your-feed-name&gt;/bower - the Bower API endpoint

 ## Private feed endpoints and authentication

 When accessing *private* feeds, these endpoints all require basic authentication.
-If the NuGet client that is being used does not support basic authentication, a pre-authenticated feed URL can be used.
+If the client that is being used does not support basic authentication, a pre-authenticated feed URL can be used.
+The pre-authenticated feed URL is available from the feed's *feed details* page.

 <p class="alert alert-danger">
     <strong>Warning!</strong> As pre-authenticated feed URLs contain sensitive information, it is recommended to never use pre-authenticated feed URLs unless absolutely needed.
 Sharing the pre-authenticated feed URL can potentially give others read and write access to the feed!